 General requirements

-The chemical identity and the concentrations of the components contained in the mixture shall be indicated in the submission in accordance with sections 3.2, 3.3 and 3.4.
+The chemical identity and the concentrations of the components contained in the mixture shall be indicated in the submission in accordance with Sections 3.2, 3.3 and 3.4.

-By way of derogation from the first subparagraph, in the case of a limited submission as laid down in section 2.3 of Part A, the information to be submitted on the composition of a mixture for industrial use may be limited to the information contained in the Safety Data Sheet in accordance with Annex II to Regulation (EC) No 1907/2006, provided that additional information on the composition is rapidly available on request in emergencies in accordance with section 1.3.
+By way of derogation from the first subparagraph, in the case of a limited submission as laid down in Section 2.3 of Part A, the information to be submitted on the composition of a mixture for industrial use or a mixture with an end use not subject to notification may be limited to the information contained in the Safety Data Sheet in accordance with Annex II to Regulation (EC) No 1907/2006, provided that additional information on the composition is rapidly available on request in emergencies in accordance with Section 1.3.

-Components which are not present in a mixture shall not be notified, except if they are represented by an ICG or if their concentration has been submitted as a range of percentages in accordance with the third subparagraph of sections 3.4.1. or 3.4.2., in which case components not present may be notified if meaningful.
+Components which are not present in a mixture shall not be notified.
+However, if they are notified as part of an interchangeable component group in accordance with Section 3.5. or their concentration has been submitted as a range of percentages in accordance with Sections 3.6. or 3.7., they may be notified if they will certainly be present in the mixture at some point in time.

-By way of derogation from the third subparagraph, perfumes in a group submission, perfume components in mixtures shall be present in at least one of the mixtures.
+By way of derogation from the third subparagraph, in a group submission, perfume components in mixtures shall be present in at least one of the mixtures

 For group submissions where the perfumes vary between the mixtures contained in the group, a list shall be provided of the mixtures and the perfumes they contain, including their classification.